United Voices of the World: Covid-19 pandemic

-UVW has been organising strippers and other sex workers since 2018, in collaboration with groups advocating for the decriminalisation of sex work.

-In 2020 members of the union established Cybertease (a workers' cooperative) as a direct response to increased dangers workers faced during the COVID-19 pandemic lockdowns.
-The union works together with x:talk project and DecrimNow on unionisation and decriminalisation as well as participating in the Sex/Work Strike as part of International Women's Strike on International Women's Day with a range of other groups such as the English Collective of Prostitutes.
+The 2022 Sue Gray report on the Partygate scandal said that government cleaners and security guards received a “lack of respect and poor treatment”.

 Campaigns at hospitals

 St. Mary's NHS Hospital

 Cleaners, porters and caterers at St. Mary's (and four other London hospitals managed by Imperial College Healthcare NHS Trust) were employed by Sodexo on the minimum wage (£8.21), significantly less than they would earn on corresponding NHS pay bands.
 They were also denied the sick pay, maternity pay, annual leave and pensions enjoyed by NHS staff.

 In the final months of 2019, over 100 Sodexo workers at St. Mary's joined UVW.
 In total 10 days of strike action took place from late October to late November, then plans to strike in December were cancelled as Tom Orchard, CEO of Imperial NHS Trust, committed to negotiations to be concluded in January 2020.
 As Sodexo's contract was coming to an end, and with UVW threatening an "all-out" indefinite strike, it was announced at the end of January that over 1,000 Sodexo workers in five hospitals would be in-housed as NHS employees from April 2020.